-Today we set off from the Northam Army Barracks, riding through bushland until we meet the pipeline.
+Today we warm up the legs climbing through Northam's picturesque farmland on gravel roads.
 At Baker's Hill we meet up with the Kep Track (yes, you can swing by the famous Baker's Hill Pie Shop).
 Then we finish with a bang- they're not called the Perth hills for nothing!
 As the greenery increases as we approach the finish line, so do the climbs.
 After four days of riding, our approach to the finish line is sure to test your legs (and brain!) but we promise you'll be rewarded with some memorable descents and an overwhelming sense of achievement!

 * Route subject to change each year